-On the Manage Key Pair page, select the region that you want to import a key pair, and then click Create Key Pair.
+On the Manage Key Pair page, select the region in which to import a key pair, and then click

-On the Create Key Pair page, enter a name for the key pair, and select Import an Existing
+On the Create Key Pair page, enter a name for the key pair, and select Import an Existing Key Pair.
+The specified key pair name must not be the same with that of an existing key pair or a key pair that was deleted when it was still bound to an instance.
+Otherwise, an error

-Click OK to start importing the key pair.

-After creation, you can view the information, including Key Pair Name and Key Pair Fingerprint, in the
+After creation, you can view the information, including Key Pair Name and Key Pair Fingerprint, in the key pair list.